Baccata/tagless-blogpost/docs/tagless.md

 The rule is that each piece of logic should declare the minimal set of **capabilities** the effect type `F` needs to support for it to work.
 In this case, we need **sequentiality** as the calls need to be composed in a sequential manner (ie the for-comprehension).

 That capability of sequentiality is provided by what is often called the **Monad** typeclass (interface).
-It is the least powerful construct that lets you compose calls sequentially.
+It lets you compose calls sequentially, which means that the result of one function can be passed as an input to the next.

 In the scala ecosystem, the two main libraries that provide that typeclass/interface are [cats](https://github.com/typelevel/cats) and [scalaz](https://github.com/scalaz/scalaz)